Skip to content

 2. In GitLab, go to Settings → CI/CD → Variables and store it as CODECHARTER_API_KEY with "Protected" and "Masked" enabled.

-SARIF for GitLab SAST
+SARIF and GitLab SAST

 Caching